kulkultech/open-source/en_ID/pages/internship.md

 Complete the [New Virtual Intern Application form][Apply].
 If you have already done this after being invited to join the team then good job, you're all set!

-Log into your GitHub account then **stars** the following repositories
+Register and log into your GitHub account then **stars** the following repositories

 - [Open-source MDwiki][open-source]
 - [Ngecilin][Ngecilin] - A Browser Extension to shorten any URL with only 2-clicks.